JuliaDataScience/JuliaDataScience/contents/julia_101.md

 ## Julia Standard Library {#sec:standardlibrary}

-Julia's standard library ships with *every* Julia installation.
+Julia has a rich standard library that ships with *every* Julia installation.
 Contrary to everything that we have seen so far, e.g. types, data structures and filesystem; you **must import standard library modules into your environment** to use a particular module or function.

 This is done with the `using` keyword: